olimpo88/PyDDNS/README.md

     OWN_ADMIN: 1  <-- 1 = all users can create subdomains, 0 = only the administrator can create subdomains
 ```

+### Configuration of DNS
+you need a subdomain for example: ddns.demo.com

+Then you must create an NS record as follows:
+ddns.demo.com IN NS X.X.X.X <-- SERVER PUBLIC IP (CHECK)

 ### Architecture
 ![screenshots](https://i.imgur.com/KWZzxOs.png)